-Learning Outcomes - The learner will: Assessment Criteria - The learner can: 1.
-Understand roles and responsibilities for 1.1 Explain roles and responsibilities of providing ambulance aid in accordance with providing ambulance aid agreed ways of working 1.2 Outline how to minimise the risk of infection of self and others 1.3 Explain the importance of establishing consent when providing aid 1.4 List the first aid equipment that should be available 2.
-Be able to assess a patient in accordance 2.1 Conduct a scene survey with agreed ways of working 2.2 Conduct a primary survey 2.3 Give examples when to escalate the requirement to access further clinical intervention 3.
-Be able to manage an unresponsive patient 3.1 Assess a patient's level of responsiveness who is breathing normally in accordance with 3.2 Open a patient's airway and check agreed ways of working breathing 3.3 Identify when to place an unresponsive patient into the recovery position 3.4 Place an unresponsive patient into the recovery position 3.5 Manage a casualty who is in seizure 4.
-Be able to manage an unresponsive patient 4.1 Identify when to administer Cardio who is not breathing normally in accordance Pulmonary Resuscitation (CPR) with agreed ways of working 4.2 Administer CPR using a manikin 4.3 Identify the accepted modifications to Cardio Pulmonary Resuscitation for children 4.4 Explain procedure for recognition of life extinct 4.5 Explain procedure for Do Not Attempt CPR (DNACPR) orders 5.
-Understand how to administer aid to a 5.1 Describe how to recognise: patient who is suffering from an acute medical • Stroke condition in accordance with agreed ways of Diabetic emergency working Respiratory distress

-Allergic reaction

-Anaphylaxis

-Myocardial Infarction (MI)

-5.2 Explain how to administer first aid for a

-patient suffering from a:

-Stroke

-Diabetic emergency

-Respiratory distress

-Allergic reaction

-Anaphylaxis

-Myocardial Infarction (MI)

-6. Be able to provide first aid to a patient with 6.1 Recognise a patient suffering from

-Catastrophic Haemorrhage Catastrophic Haemorrhage

-6.2 Administer first aid to a patient suffering

-from Catastrophic Haemorrhage

-7. Be able to provide first aid to a patient 7.1 Recognise a patient who is suffering from

-suffering from shock shock:

-Hypovolaemic

-Cardiogenic

-Neurogenic

-7.2 Administer first aid to a patient who is

-suffering from shock:

-Hypovolaemic

-Cardiogenic

-Neurogenic
+Learning Outcomes - The Learner will: Assessment Criteria - The Learner can:

+1. Understand roles and responsibilities for 1.1 Explain roles and responsibilities of

+providing ambulance aid in accordance with providing ambulance aid

+agreed ways of working 1.2 Outline how to minimise the risk of

+infection of self and others

+1.3 Explain the importance of establishing

+consent when providing aid

+1.4 List the first aid equipment that should be

+available

+2. Be able to assess a patient in accordance 2.1 Conduct a scene survey

+with agreed ways of working 2.2 Conduct a primary survey

+2.3 Give examples when to escalate the

+requirement to access further clinical

+intervention

+3. Be able to manage an unresponsive patient 3.1 Assess a patient's level of responsiveness

+who is breathing normally in accordance with 3.2 Open a patient's airway and check

+agreed ways of working breathing

+3.3 Identify when to place an unresponsive

+patient into the recovery position

+3.4 Place an unresponsive patient into the

+recovery position

+3.5 Manage a casualty who is in seizure

+4. Be able to manage an unresponsive patient 4.1 Identify when to administer Cardio

+who is not breathing normally in accordance Pulmonary Resuscitation (CPR)

+with agreed ways of working 4.2 Administer CPR using a manikin

+4.3 Identify the accepted modifications to

+Cardio Pulmonary Resuscitation for children

+4.4 Explain procedure for recognition of life

+extinct

+4.5 Explain procedure for Do Not Attempt CPR

+(DNACPR) orders

+5. Understand how to administer aid to a 5.1 Describe how to recognise:

+patient who is suffering from an acute medical Stroke

+condition in accordance with agreed ways of Diabetic emergency

+6. Be able to provide first aid to a patient with Catastrophic Haemorrhage Allergic reaction Anaphylaxis Myocardial Infarction (MI) 5.2 Explain how to administer first aid for a patient suffering from a: Stroke Diabetic emergency Respiratory distress Allergic reaction Anaphylaxis Myocardial Infarction (MI) 6.1 Recognise a patient suffering from Catastrophic Haemorrhage 6.2 Administer first aid to a patient suffering from Catastrophic Haemorrhage 7.
+Be able to provide first aid to a patient suffering from shock 7.1 Recognise a patient who is suffering from shock: Hypovolaemic Cardiogenic Neurogenic 7.2 Administer first aid to a patient who is suffering from shock: Hypovolaemic Cardiogenic Neurogenic